ibmresilient/resilient-community-apps/fn_salesforce/data/pb_salesforce_update_account_details_in_soar.md

 ---

-## Local script - Salesforce: Write Account information
+## Local script - Salesforce: Update Account details in SOAR

 ### Description
-Write account information to a note.
+Update the custom fields in SOAR related to the Salesforce Account.

 ### Script Type
 `Local script`